 \subsubsection{LLM model dependency}

-All of \coverup{}'s development and evaluation was performed using OpenAI GPT-4 and GPT-4 Turbo models.
-While \coverup{}'s test execution and coverage measurement portions are independent of the LLM, its ultimate performance naturally depends heavily on the model's ability to interpret its prompts and generate tests as requested.
+\coverup{} was developed and evaluated using OpenAI's GPT-4, GPT-4 Turbo and GPT-4o models. \coverup{}'s approach is independent of the LLM and, as Section~\ref{evaluation:just-prompt} shows, \coverup{} significantly outperforms an ablated version of itself that just relies on the LLM's capabilities.
+Its ultimate performance naturally depends on the model's ability to interpret its prompts and generate tests as requested.